Logo

 On May 1, 2015 the shares purchased and held in the Employee Stock Purchase Plan ("ESPP") and the former Share Ownership Plan ("SOP") were transferred from Computershare Shareowner Services (formerly BNY Mellon) to Fidelity Investment Services.
 Initial notification was on the Computershare website.
 A notification with instructions was mailed to inactive HP employees.

 If you have an existing HP 401(k) or personal brokerage account at Fidelity, go to http://netbenefits.com and use your existing username and password.
 Otherwise, call 1-800-457-4015 (If no password, keep hitting #.)
 (Outside US 1-508-787-9902 collect.)
-Fidelity (Don't go to a local Fidelity office.)
+Fidelity (Don't go to a local Fidelity office, which is focused on sales.)

 You may have held HP shares in HP's 401(k) program.
 Note: HP originally gave its 401(k) program the confusing name "TAXCAP" -- "Tax Savings Capital Accumulation Plan."
 1984 HP Annual Report 1998 Measure Article (pages 8-10) 2004 SEC filing